PawarPayal/Anudip-Assignment/SQL/README.md

-This ts the basic SQL File .
+o This ts the basic SQL File .
-Useful for beginners.
+o Useful for beginners.